Written by Munis Topcuoglu, Editor at EHN Canada.

 Some addictive substances cause kidney damage.
 If you have kidney damage, there is evidence which suggests that excessive protein consumption can make it worse (Levey et al., 1996).

-Eating healthy will ensure that the food you eat is helping your addiction recovery and not holding you back.
-Eating healthy will ensure that the food you eat is protecting you from relapse and not increasing your risk.
+Healthy eating will ensure that the food you eat is helping your addiction recovery and not holding you back.
+It will ensure that the food you eat is protecting you from relapse and not increasing your risk.

-Eating healthy is challenging for anyone and to succeed you need a clear plan for how you will start eating healthy and for how you will develop habits to keep eating healthy for the rest of your life.
+Healthy eating is challenging for anyone and to succeed you need a clear plan for how you will start eating a healthier diet and for how you will develop habits to keep eating healthy for the rest of your life.
 The following list is a good starting point:

 - Eat whole, fresh, unprocessed foods.